 Unsecured debts include credit card debt and medical bills.
 At the end of the repayment period of a Chapter 13 bankruptcy, remaining unsecured debt amounts are discharged.
 The debtor finds a fresh start through bankruptcy.

 This type of bankruptcy literally buys time — and ultimately, debt relief — for burdened debtors.
-People from throughout Los Angeles County and surrounding areas obtain guidance through bankruptcy with the help of Law Offices of Liu and Hsu, P.C.
-A Professional Law Corporation in Alhambra.
+People from throughout Los Angeles County and surrounding areas obtain guidance through bankruptcy with the help of CHH Law, P.C. in Alhambra.

 Chapter 13 bankruptcy may be the most suitable form of debt relief for debtors (individuals, couples or businesses) when they:

 - Need a chance to repay debts without the pressure of ongoing creditor harassment, wage garnishment or bank account levies